Credit by Exam

 If my child meets the passing score of 80% or above, can I choose whether or not to have my student to enroll in the next grade level or course?

-Q: What grade will my student test out of if he/she is taking Session 1 CBE for acceleration?
+Q: What grade will my student test out of it he/she is taking the assessment during the Fall administration?

-That is, a student currently enrolled in 1st grade (2019-20 school year) will take Grade 2 CBE.
-If the requirements are met, the student will remain in the current grade level (1st grade) until the end of the school year and enter 3rd grade in the fall for the 2020-21 school year.
+A: A student may not take a CBE for a grade level or course in which that student is currently enrolled.
+A student currently in 2nd grade would take Grade 3 CBE.
+If the requirements are met, the student will remain in the current grade level (2nd grade) until the end of the school year and enter 4th grade in the fall of the following school year.